The role of cohomology in quantum computation with magic states: Background

 The Wigner function also satisfies the condition of positivity preservation of the Wigner function under Pauli measurements.
 That is, if a state $\rho$ has a non-negative Wigner function and a Pauli measurement is performed, the resulting postmeasurement state also has a non-negative Wigner function.
 This follows from the fact that under Pauli measurements phase point operators map to probabilistic combinations of phase point operators.

 In fact, the update of the phase point operators under Clifford unitaries and Pauli measurements can be computed efficiently classically.
-This leads to an efficient classical simulation algorithm for quantum computation with magic states based on sampling from the Wigner probability distribution of the input state that applies whenever the Wigner function of the input state is non-negative.
-This can be formalized in the following theorem. \begin{Theorem}[\cite{NegWi}, adapted] Consider quantum computation with magic states on $n$ qudits of odd prime dimension $d$.
-If the initial magic state $\rho = \rho(1)_1\otimes \rho(2)_2 \otimes ..\otimes \rho(n)_n$ satisfies $W_\rho \geq 0$, then any quantum computation in the magic state model starting with $\rho$ can be efficiently classically simulated. \end{Theorem} We have rephrased this Theorem here to make the statement self-contained, for the original formulation, see Theorem~1 in \cite{NegWi}.
-This result can be extended to apply to quantum computation with magic states on qudits of any odd dimension~\cite{MichaelThesis}.
+This leads to an efficient classical simulation algorithm for QCM based on sampling from the Wigner probability distribution of the input state that applies whenever the Wigner function of the input state is non-negative.
+This can be formalized in the following theorem. \begin{Theorem}[\cite{NegWi}, adapted] Consider QCM on $n$ qudits of odd prime dimension $d$.
+If the initial magic state $\rho = \rho(1)_1\otimes \rho(2)_2 \otimes ..\otimes \rho(n)_n$ satisfies $W_\rho \geq 0$, then any quantum computation in the magic state model starting with $\rho$ can be efficiently classically simulated. \end{Theorem} We have rephrased this theorem here to make the statement self-contained.
+For the original formulation, see Theorem~1 in \cite{NegWi}.
+This result can be extended to apply to QCM on qudits of any odd dimension~\cite{MichaelThesis}.
 When the discrete Wigner function of the input state takes negative values classical simulation is still possible~\cite{PashayanBartlett2015}, but it is inefficient in general.

 Many no-go results have provided obstructions to a similar result for systems of even-dimensional qudits.
 For example, it has been shown that no Wigner function in the SW class for systems of multiple qubits can be Clifford covariant~\cite{Zhu}.
-Quasiprobability representations for systems of even-dimensional qudits have been defined for the purpose of describing quantum computation with magic states, e.g.~\cite{RoM,QuWi19,KociaLove2017,KociaLove2018,ZurelRaussendorf2020}, but these generally require relaxing some of the constraints provided by the SW criteria.
+Quasiprobability representations for systems of even-dimensional qudits have been defined for the purpose of describing QCM, e.g.~\cite{RoM,QuWi19,KociaLove2017,KociaLove2018,ZurelRaussendorf2020}, but these generally require relaxing some of the constraints provided by the SW criteria.
 In this paper we explore the underlying reasons for the difference between Wigner functions in the SW class of even- and odd-dimensional qudits in terms of Clifford covariance and positivity preservation under Pauli measurements.